roberthaworth1234/fe_nc_news/nc_news/README.md

 ## `Overview`

 Please look through my App and components which make up my Front End block review of my Northcoders bootcamp.
+This implements what I have learnt regarding functionality in a website, serving up data requested asynchronously from the Back End api I have created.

 ## `Getting started`

-Please fork the repository to your own git username and clone the repo to specified file on your machine. npm install will install the dependancies required to run the react-app.
+Please fork the repository to your own git username and clone the repo to specified file on your machine. cd into the correct file...nc_news.
+And npm install will install the dependancies required to run the react-app.

 ```
 git clone <insert forked repo url>
+cd fe_nc_news/nc_news
 npm install
 ```